gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Well,
 I'm glad that's sorted,"
 Special Leaf said brightly.
-"If you'd like some tea,
+"Would you like some tea?
+I just made a fresh pot,
-you'd be very, um…"
+and you'd be very, um…"
 He gestured vaguely in the direction of his house.

 Special Blazes dipped his head.